kimlercorey/ExcerciseCode/README.md

 * Node-centric version
 * Additional Error checking
 * Feature to allow multiple entries for a grantee/program name
-* Feature for pagination (probably the simpliest way would be using one of the jquery auto-magic ones) but the approach could also be handled from the server-side if needed.
+* Feature for pagination (probably the simpliest way would be using one of the jquery auto-magic ones) but the approach could also be handled from the server-side if needed - note (added paginated version) [See live paginated version here...](http://kimler.com/ExerciseCode/version2 "paginated version").
 * Any other features that would be good to see